yaseenahmad1/myCapstone/README.md

 Returns the information about the current user that is logged in.

-* Require Authentication: false
+* Require Authentication: true
 * Request
   * Method: GET
-  * Route path: ?
+  * Route path: /api/users/:userId
   * Body: none

 * Successful Response when there is a logged in user